mesgjs/mesgjs-web/.kilocode/rules/memory-bank/instructions.md

 Memory Bank updates occur when:
 1. Discovering new project patterns
 2. After implementing significant changes
+3. A new architectural plan is created or an existing one is modified, which requires updating the `tech.md` index.
-3. When user explicitly requests with the phrase **update memory bank** (MUST review ALL files)
+4. When user explicitly requests with the phrase **update memory bank** (MUST review ALL files)
-4. When context needs clarification
+5. When context needs clarification

 If I notice significant changes that should be preserved but the user hasn't explicitly requested an update, I should suggest: "Would you like me to update the memory bank to reflect these changes?"